adno/git-rsync/README.rst

 .. code::

    % git rsync -h
+   git-rsync v0.1 (adno)

-   Usage: git-rsync [-n] [-x <pattern>] <command> [files]
+   Usage: git rsync [-nusf] [-x <pattern>] <command> [files]

      Synchronize the git repository via rsync.

-     Remote host and path are set via git config, like this:
+     Remote host and path are set via git config.
+Local (per-repository) configuration can be done in the following way:

    	git config --local rsync.remote your_remote_host:/path/to/remote/repo

      If you transfer files via the SSH connection, it can be load the SSH config / SSH agent, or specify the login name and private key, like this:

    	git config --local rsync.rsh "ssh -i <indentity_file> -l <login_name>"

+     To configure globally (per user), without repository-specific settings use:

+   	git config --global rsync.remoteprefix your_remote_host:/pathprefix
+   	git config --global rsync.rsh "ssh -i <indentity_file> -l <login_name>"

+     The remote path is then composed as rsync.remoteprefix/local_repo_name.
+     Only the last component of the local repo path is used as local_repo_name.
+     A local rsync.remote setting overrides any rsync.remoteprefix setting.

      Excluded files are set automatically by .gitignore (unless individual file arguments are supplied).
+You can also configure files to be excluded at all times using rsync.exclude in local or global config, e.g.:

+   	  git config --global rsync.exclude ".DS_Store __pycache__"

      If the command is "pull", the ignored files or diff/untracked files are queried from the remote host over SSH (which may result in an additional password prompt).

+     Typical usage examples:

+   	  git rsync -u pull       -- pull updated files from the remote host git rsync -u push       -- push updated files to the remote host git rsync push X Y      -- push specific files (possibly ignored by git) git rsync pull -f X Y   -- pull specific files, overwriting any newer local ones

    Options:
      -n, --dry-run
    			  Dry run.
-     -x, --exclude <pattern>
-                 Exclude files matching <pattern>.
+     -u, --update
+   			  Push or pull added, modified, and untracked files since the last commit (mimicks "git status").
      -s, --staged, -c, --cached
    			  Push or pull added and modified files staged for commit (mimicks output "git diff --cached").
-     -u, --update
-                 Push or pull added, modified, and untracked files since the last commit (mimicks "git status").
      -f, --force
    			  Force overwrite newer files.
 (By default files that are newer on the receiver are skipped during sync.)
+     -x, --exclude <pattern>
+   			  Exclude files matching <pattern>.
+(Can be used multiple times.)

    Arguments:
      <command>   push, pull
      [files]     Push or pull individual files instead of the whole repository.
    			  If directories are supplied, sync them recursively.
-Honors -x, ignores .gitignore, and cannot be used with -d or -u.
+Honors -x, rsync.exclude, ignores .gitignore, and cannot be used with -s or -u.

+   Known issues:
+     The following (harmless) error message may appear:

+   	  Pseudo-terminal will not be allocated because stdin is not a terminal.

 License